 It is also important to remember there is no one therapy that works for everyone.
 Vitiligo is a complex disease and requires a complex, prolonged therapy.
 There are also some people who do not seem to respond to any therapy.

-Early, first-line treatment options include the following:
+First treatment options include the following:

 - Topical treatments - medicines applied to the skin, such as: corticosteroid creams, immunosuppressant creams, or topical drugs.